How to Help Others who are Struggling

 Brad Moser, Registered Psychologist

-Brad Moser has almost 13 years of experience providing therapy for children and teens, adults, couples, and families.
-His areas of practice include anger, anxiety, bereavement, childhood and family of origin concerns, depression, identity concerns, marital/relationship distress, men’s and dad’s issues, parenting, self-esteem, separation/divorce, stress, and suicidal ideation.
-Brad is now accepting new clients and is providing a sliding scale for those who cannot afford the normal rate.
+Brad Moser has 13 years of experience providing therapy for children and teens, adults, couples, and families.
+His areas of practice include anger, anxiety, bereavement, childhood and family of origin concerns, depression, identity concerns, marital/relationship distress, men’s and dad’s issues, parenting, self-esteem, separation/divorce, stress, suicidal ideation, and trauma.

 Find Your Counsellor